xdth/qavr/README.md

 # qavr
-This shell script will compile a C program, generate an hex file and flash it to an AVR microcontoller.
+This shell script will compile a C program, generate an hex file and flash it to an AVR microcontroller.
 Works with arguments to the command or with a GUI.